Sophie Gustafson: Professional career

 In 2003, she won three out of eight LET events and secured another LET Order of Merit title.
 She also won her third LET Players' Player of the Year award and the Vivien Saunders Stroke Average trophy.
 She won the Samsung World Championship on the LPGA tour, her 4th LPGA win, crossing the $2million LPGA Tour career earnings mark.
 She became the first woman to compete in a men's Japan Golf Tour event, and was part of the winning European Solheim Cup team in her native Sweden.

 During 2004 Gustafson struggled with illness due to deep vein thrombosis in her leg.
 Her best finish of the year was a tie for third on the LPGA tour where she led the tour in driving distance at 270.2 yards.
 At the start of 2005, Gustafson represented Sweden with Carin Koch in the 2005 Women's World Cup of Golf in SA.
 Three LET events in 2005 yielded a second-place finish at the Weetabix Women's British Open and 3rd place on the LET Money List.
 On the LPGA Tour she had seven top 10 finishes and tied her career low round of 64 at the Wendy's Championship for Children.
-Gustafson made her 5th appearance in the Solheim Cup. and was a member of the International Team in the inaugural Lexus Cup.
+Gustafson made her 5th appearance in the Solheim Cup. and was a member of the winning International Team in the inaugural Lexus Cup.

 In 2006 Gustafson played in just three LET events but finished fourth on the New Star Money List after claiming her first victory in almost three years at the Siemens Austrian Ladies Golf Open at Golfclub Fohrenwald in Wiener Neustadt in Austria.
 This win gave her the point she needed to become a Life Member of the LET.
 She earned her thirteenth LET win in 2007 at the De Vere Ladies Scottish Open.